Your Old Wedding Dress

 2. CHANGING YOUR DRESS

-Your options are limitless, but for many people, they’d like to change the colour and dye their old wedding dress.
-This is particularly suited to simple dresses and the process is fascinating process, but not for the faint-hearted, as there is risk involved.
-In my book, I explain how to assess what your dress is made of and therefore what kind of dye or paint you’ll need to use, and how to minimise the risk.
-There are courses you can take, and a few specialists exist who may be able to dye your dress for you.
-If you’re not interested in changing the colour, there are many ways of repurposing your dress, and I would encourage you to look beyond the traditional destination of old wedding dresses – the christening gown.
 In the book, we look at restyling in several ways: shortening the dress to make it more versatile, making the most of the different layers within the dress, harvesting the fabric and making something completely different, and refabricating.
 This could be cutting it into tagliatelle and using it to knit, weave or crochet.
 The potential for patchwork is immense because the fabrics of wedding dresses are always so varied, and this creates the opportunity to make everything from garments, bags, home furnishings and baby blankets.
-My personal favourite projects for an old wedding dress inlude a lampshade, lingerie and Christmas baubles, and you’ll find examples of all of these in the book (sneek peek below!).

 BOOK YOUR OLD WEDDING DRESS UPCYCLING DESIGN CONSULTATION HERE

-There are an esimated 10 million old wedding dresses sitting in peoples’ lofts in the UK alone, unloved and often forgotten.
-Sadly many dress end up in landfill, and as a designer, I’ve made it my mission to inspire people to rediscover their dresses and bring them back into circulation.
+There are an estimated 10 million old wedding dresses sitting in peoples' lofts in the UK alone, unloved and often forgotten.
+Sadly many dress end up in landfill, and as a designer, I've made it my mission to inspire people to rediscover their dresses and bring them back into circulation.

 There is fun to be had, and many new creative communities to explore in the process, but there is an option 3...